History of JCCU and Consumer Co-ops Nationwide

 Father of Japanese Co-operative Movement

-In 1921, he established Kobe Consumer Cooperative and Nada Purchase Association (later they were merged and became Co-op Kobe) in Kobe.
+In 1921, he established Kobe Consumer Cooperative and Nada Purchase Association (later they merged and became Co-op Kobe) in Kobe.
 He also established many other co-ops such as the Kyoto Family Consumer Cooperative, Tokyo Students Consumer Cooperative and a medical service user cooperative, the predecessor of the Tokyo Medical Cooperative.
 In November 1945, just after the end of the war, he organized the Japanese Co-operative Alliance.
 In 1951, he founded Japanese Consumers' Co-operative Union.
 Until his death in 1960 at the age of 72, he had served as the President.